JRL-CARI-CNR-UNIBS/online_replanner/graph_replanning_examples/README.md

 - If `display_step_by_step` is true, you can see the replanner algorithm execution step by step, its evolution and the intermediate solutions.
 You can advance in each step by pressing the button <kbd>Next</kbd> on Rviz (see Figure).
 Note that if this parameter is true, no time constraints are given to the replanner.
 - `number_paths` defines the number of paths which will computed before launching the replanner and which the replanner will exploit to find a new free path.
 Recommended value 3-6 paths.
 NOTE: these paths should explore different parts of the workspace in order to make the replanning more effective.
 - `max_time_for_replanning` defines the maximum time that the replanner can use to replan and optimize the solution.
 The higher the value, the better the solutions found.
 Complex cells require a bigger amount of time.

+You can launch the example with a 6 degree-of-freedom robot, typing:
+`roslaunch graph_replanning_examples example_replanner_6dof.launch`

 ### **Usage**
 In order to use the replanner with your robotic cell, you need to do the following preliminary steps: